medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 * <a href="#Fig2">new message</a>
 * <a href="#Fig4">reply message</a>
 * <a href="#Fig5">forward message</a>
-* <a href="#Fig6">modify message</a>
-* <a href="#Fig7">retract message</a>

-All types of simplified examples are created as XML or JSON examples in the CareCommunication IG. <a href="https://medcomfhir.dk/ig/carecommunication/StructureDefinition-medcom-careCommunication-message-examples.html" target="_blank">Click here to see the full examples of a CareCommunication.</a> All systems must be able to receive and display a forwarded, modified or cancellation messages, but it is optional to support sending a forward, modify or cancellation message.
+All types of simplified examples are created as XML or JSON examples in the CareCommunication IG. <a href="https://medcomfhir.dk/ig/carecommunication/StructureDefinition-medcom-careCommunication-message-examples.html" target="_blank">Click here to see the full examples of a CareCommunication.</a> All systems must be able to receive and display a forwarded message, but it is optional to support sending a forward message.

   > Note: IT vendors cannot assume any specific order of the resources in a message.